- Some activites are included with the Standard Tour.

 - Test climbing skills on 24' bouldering wall.

-- Make it from one end to the other without falling off onto the thick 8" padded mat.
+- Traverse from one end to the other without falling off onto the thick 8" padded mat.

 - No ropes needed!

-- Real purists can see if they can hold on only using the simulated rock surface and cracks.
+- Real purists use only using the simulated rock surface and cracks.

 - Unlimited climbing with a tour admission (also includes the CaveKid Wall, see below).